cdennig/transactional-ob-pattern/README.md

 ## Run the API and Events Processor locally

-After adjusting the appsettings parameters, you can run the `Contacts.API` and `Contacts.EventProcessor` applications **locally**.
-If you are using VS Code, there are predefined debug configurations, to run both projects.
+After adjusting the appsettings parameters, you can run the `Contacts.API` and `Contacts.EventProcessor` applications on your machine.

+> If you are using VS Code, there are predefined debug configurations to build and execute both projects.
+Just go to the "Debug" view and run both configurations.

 When the API and the events processor console app are running, you can open a browser at https://localhost:5001/swagger/index.html (serving the Swagger UI).